aiven/devportal/aws/SEARCH.md

 # Synonyms

 If you want to alias one search term to another, then you can update the file `scripts/synonyms.json` with comma-separated lists of aliases.
 For example:

 ```
 [
      "postgresql, postgres, pg",
      "kafka, kafak, kfaka"
 ]
 ```

 Note the lack of a trailing comma on the final term; this file must be valid JSON.

 The aliases are used at index-creation time, so if this file changes then the index needs to be re-created before it will take effect.

 # Testing changes to search functionality

-It seems like Netlify uses the deployed functions rather than the ones in a branch when building a preview, so we need to take care when testing these.
-A good approach is to use the [Netlify CLI](https://www.netlify.com/products/cli/) locally.
-For example, to test the search function:

-1. Create an OpenSearch® service on Aiven, copy the URL and then set it as the environment `ES_URL` in your terminal
+1. Create an OpenSearch® service on Aiven, copy the URL and then set it as the environment `ES_URL` in `aws/env.local.json`

 2. Run `make create-index` and then `make index-helpcenter` and `make index-devportal` to populate the OpenSearch® data (you can go browse with OpenSearch® dashboards at this point if you're interested)

-3. From the `netlify/` directory, run `netlify dev` - this starts a server on port 8888 (but won't serve the site itself because we don't have configuration to run it locally, I think it would be possible if we needed to though)

-4. The search function is now available at `http://localhost:8888/.netlify/functions/search` - add `?query=kafka` or whatever your search query should be, to check that the function works and returns the results you expect.
-The local server will show error logs if there are any.
+3. Follow the workflow as noted in [here](https://github.com/aiven/devportal/tree/feature/use-aws/aws#workflow) to test further after making changes.